-We’re not sure if it’s great planning or great coincidence that National Floss Day is always scheduled right after Thanksgiving, one of the biggest food holidays of the year, but either way, dental floss deserves the accolades.
+We’re not sure if it’s great planning or a great coincidence that National Floss Day is always scheduled right after Thanksgiving, one of the biggest food holidays of the year, but either way, dental floss deserves the accolades.
 For such a tiny piece of string, it has a huge impact on your oral health.
 But are you using it properly – or enough?
 Here’s how to get the best use of your spool.

 Technique